• Skip to primary navigation

 1. Preheat the oven to 180°F.

-How to Store the Dehydrated Treats
+How to Store Dehydrated Dog Treats

-How Long Dehydrated Dog Treats Last
+How Long Dehydrated Dog Treats Last and How to Tell if They Spoil

-Can people eat these chicken wrapped sweet potatoes?
+Can people eat these treats?

 Yes, sweet potatoes and chicken are definitely safe for human consumption.
 Give one a try and see if you like it.